How To Grow Carolina Reaper Peppers From Seed to Harvest

 Once the outdoor temperatures remain above 55°F at night, your Carolina reapers can move outside permanently.
 This usually happens 2-3 weeks after the last frost date.

-Again, you can begin introducing the plants outside a few weeks before this, but overnight temperatures may still be cool.
+Again, you can begin introducing the plants outside a few weeks before this, but overnight temperatures may still be too cold.
 It is best to wait until you are sure that a cold night won’t happen.

 Fertilizing and Watering Carolina Reapers

-Once your plants are beginning to establish outside, they should begin to flourish.
+Once your plants are established, they should begin to flourish.
 More branches, more leaves, and eventually, lots of flowers.

 To encourage healthy growth, the plants need plenty of light, oxygen in the root zone, water, and nutrients.
 The first two should be taken care of already by planting in the right place, in quality soil.
 This section will focus on watering and fertilizing properly.